Courses

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.

 JRNL 4650.
-Ethics and Issues in Journalism.
+Ethics and Diversity in the News Media.
 (4 Hours)

 Attribute(s): NUpath Capstone Experience, NUpath Ethical Reasoning, NUpath Writing Intensive